jbakams/slimebot-volleyball/SETTING UP.md

 # 2. Webots

 [Webots](https://cyberbotics.com/) is multi-purposes software for robotic simualtions.
+You can refer to the [User Guide](https://cyberbotics.com/doc/guide/getting-started-with-webots) to have an overview how it works.
 In this section we are explaining the important options regarding our projects.

+##